Psychology and Education Studies

 Studying Education at Derby provides you with an intellectually stimulating course that will make you an authority on current education policy and practice.
 You will be provided with a solid understanding of education and educational equality, bringing together perspectives from history, psychology, sociology and philosophy.

-Your Education Studies modules will explore the role of education in society and examines how moral and social issues shape learning.
+Your Education Studies modules will explore the role of education in society and examine how moral and social issues shape learning.
 You’ll then be able to apply this practically on work placement opportunities throughout your studies.

 Specialist facilities